syncpoint/terrain-rgb/README.md

 ![DEM Visualization of Austria](images/DHM-Austria-RGB.png)

-The artefacts in the alps need to be further examined, most likely they are already in the original data.
+The blue-ish artefacts in the alps are pixels with an elevation above 3.000m.

 ## Verifying the elevation data